joel-winterton/joel-winterton.github.io/index.md

 ## News

 - **[Jul.
-2026]** I've given a talk titled "Multi-season vaccination feedback loops" at ECMTB2026 in Graz, Austria.
+2026]** I've given a talk titled ["Multi-season vaccination feedback loops"](https://ecmtb2026.org/contributions/ms67-05) as part of the mini-symposia "Epidemiological-behavioural modelling to address health challenges" at ECMTB2026 in Graz, Austria.
 - **[Jan.
 2025]** I'm starting a 3 month placement in the Infectious Disease Modelling team at the UK Health Security Agency (UKHSA).
 - **[Oct.
 2023]** I've started the PhD!